Viorel/RegExpress/README.md

 Some of engines require certain third-party library files, which were downloaded or compiled separately and included into **main** branch.
 (No additional installations required).

+> [!NOTE]
+> After loading the solution file in Visual Studio, make sure that
+> the **RegExpressWPFNET** project is set as Startup Project.

+> [!NOTE]
-To avoid compilation errors after acquiring new release, use the “Rebuild Solution” command.
+> To avoid compilation errors after acquiring new releases, use the “Rebuild Solution” command.

 <br/>